jonstodle/blog/content/paying-for-search.md

 tags = ["commentary"]
 +++

-I've been DuckDuckGo for years, and I've been happy with the search results.
+I've been using DuckDuckGo for years, and I've been happy with the search results.
 However, I recently tried to search for places that sold the Sami flag, but DuckDuckGo was stumped.
 Google however found 2 places immediately.
 This coincided with a discussion at work about search engines and which ones people were using.
 Long story short, after some browsing I landed on trying out [Kagi](https://kagi.com).

 Kagi has a free trial of 50 searches per month, for more than that you'll have to pay for a subscription.
 After trying 50 searches - including a search for places that sell the Sami flag - I was satisfied with the results it gave me.
 I took the leap and paid for a monthly subscription.